 Parties are now beginning the dialogue to examine possible sharing scenarios, both within the context of the comment round and in engineering forums outside of it.
-Qualcomm has proposed in its comments a sharing solution that seeks to protect, to the maximum extent possible, the most important DSRC channels by designating a DSRC-only set of channels at the top end of the band that would not be shared, allow sharing for the remaining spectrum, and encourage the shared DSRC uses to take advantage of the same 20 MHz channelization common to Wi-Fi devices.
-Qualcomm notes several important benefits if the shared DSRC channels could migrate to 20 MHz – Wi-Fi could more easily detect and yield to DSRC producing a more certain sharing environment for DSRC uses and DSRC would occupy less airtime compared to a 10 MHz clock.
-Qualcomm also discusses options for how to avoid out of band emissions from Wi-Fi spilling into the DSRC-only channels.
-In addition to the Qualcomm proposal, discussion among members of IEEE 802.11 is examining the use of 802.11’s “listen-before-talk” mechanisms that could be leveraged to listen for .11p and assign priority to it.
-By half-clocking the CCA functions on 802.11ac, which today perform CCA on multiple 20 MHz preambles, it may be easy to use the native functionality of 802.11 systems to create sharing capabilities without making any changes to 802.11p.
-Relying on information in the preambles of 802.11p also helps because as technology evolution occurs, the various .11 groups can liaise to ensure that the U-NII listening mechanisms are capable of performing their function accurately.
+Qualcomm has proposed in its comments a sharing solution that seeks to protect, to the maximum extent possible, the most important DSRC channels by designating a DSRC-only set of channels at the top end of the band that would not be shared, allow sharing for the remaining spectrum, and encourage the shared DSRC users to take advantage of the same 20 MHz channelization common to Wi-Fi devices.
+Qualcomm notes several important benefits if the shared DSRC channels could migrate to 20 MHz – Wi-Fi devices would not need to be modified to accurately detect and yield to DSRC devices, thereby producing a more reliable sharing environment for DSRC users.
+Furthermore, individual DSRC device transmissions would occupy less airtime compared to a 10 MHz channel.
+Qualcomm also discusses options for preventing out-of-band Wi-Fi emissions from spilling into the DSRC-only channels.
+In addition to the Qualcomm proposal, discussion among members of IEEE 802.11 is examining the use of IEEE 802.11’s “listen-before-talk” mechanisms that could be leveraged to listen for DSRC device transmissions and assign them priority.
+For example, by half-clocking the CCA functions on IEEE 802.11ac devices which today perform CCA on multiple 20 MHz preambles, it may be possible to use the native functionality of IEEE 802.11 systems to create sharing capabilities without making any changes to DSRC (IEEE 802.11p) devices.
+Relying on information in the preambles of IEEE 802.11p also helps because as the technology evolves, the various .11 groups can liaise to ensure that the U-NII listening mechanisms are capable of performing their function accurately.

 There are pros and cons to both approaches, and IEEE 802.11 urges continued examination of each through reply comments and continuing dialogue.
-The chief downside to the Qualcomm proposal is that the transportation stakeholders may well need to move the vehicle-to-vehicle safety channel from Ch.
-172 to the upper part of the band, raising concerns about how that modification might affect system operations when V2V communications are situated near the higher powered public safety channel, for example.
-The CCA approach does not isolate DSRC channels from sharing, but it also needs to be examined to be sure that the higher powered channels do not interfere with U-NII’s listening capabilities.
-It is worth noting, however, that neither approach requires an energy detect mechanism like DFS.
+Qualcomm proposes that transportation stakeholders could move the vehicle-to-vehicle safety channel from channel 172 to the unshared upper part of the band.
+There a several issues that arise.
+First, there is currently a second higher power public safety channel allocated in that band. raising concerns about how that modification might affect system operations.
+Secondly, the upper part of the band is adjacent to a band used by high-power satellite uplinks which are widely deployed in the US and there are concerns that these uplinks could significantly impact the performance of the safety systems.

+The second (CCA) approach allows sharing of the lower DSRC channels, however further investigation is necessary to determine if DSRC transmissions in the higher powered unshared channels interfere with U-NII device listening capabilities.
+It is worth noting, however, that neither approach requires detect mechanism like DFS.